How to Get Started On Crypto OTC Trading

 - Minimum order amounts

 - More beneficial for those who want to actively trade price movements

 - Slippage increases the cost

 - Lower transaction rate because an order may take days to fill

 Crypto OTC trading happens in several platforms, which include:

-- Chat rooms – The first-ever OTC trade of bitcoin happened on the #bitcoin-otc chatroom.
-This still happens to this day because there are chat rooms that allow peer-to-peer transactions.
+- Chat rooms – The first large OTC trade of bitcoin happened on the #bitcoin-otc chatroom.
+This is now less prevalent but still happens to this day because there are chat rooms that allow peer-to-peer transactions.